finos/ansible-cfi-ocp/ocp/README.md

 We do provide examples of how some of these types of policies could implemented, for example adding an identity provider or replacing the self signed certificates.

-In step 6 we have provided some guidance and examples on how to remediation some of the CIS controla.
+In step 6 we have provided some guidance and examples on how to remediate some of the CIS controls.

 Below is a list of the CIS and PCI-DSS policies that a user will have to investigate and decide how they should be implemented within their own organisation.